robitex/barracuda/README.md

 - Code 39
 - Code 128
-- Interleaved 2 of 5
+- Interleaved 2 of 5 (ITF14, i2of5 general)
 - EAN family (ISBN, ISSN, EAN8, EAN13, and the add-ons EAN5 and EAN2)

 Other 1D encoding symbology will be added to the project, then it will be the